Are you across the ethics of investment management? Here’s how and why to keep your service provider accountable. (Reading time 3:10 mins)

 How are ethics defined?

-Ethics are a branch of philosophy that involves systemising, defending and recommending concepts of right and wrong conduct.
+Ethics is a branch of philosophy that involves systemising, defending and recommending concepts of right and wrong conduct.

 Ethics seeks to resolve questions of human morality by defining concepts such as good and evil, right and wrong, justice and crime.
 Not to be confused with Social Responsible Investing (SRI), investment ethics within the investment management industry predominantly covers the principal-agent relationship fund managers have with their clients.